kousu/pyscope/README.md

 ## Installation

-This program is a python3 and Linux application,
+First, clone this repo.

-You need to get SciPy and PySoundCard.
-SciPy is almost certainly available in your distribution's package manager.
+If you can the dependencies installed on your system, pyscope should run on Windows, Linux, and OS X.

-PySoundCard might not be, but it is on pipi, so you can install it with "sudo pip install PySoundCard".
+Pyscope is a py3k application, so you need to get SciPy and PySoundCard installed in their python3 forms.

-Then, just clone this repo.
+SciPy is almost certainly available in your distribution's package manager, but PySoundCard might not be.
+However, it is on pipi and you can install it with "sudo pip install PySoundCard".

 ## Running